Original Article

 Abstract

-The monopropellant thrusters of the position control system are a requirement for the development and application of satellites and space capsules in space, which are also high-tech and expensive.
-In this paper, the design and simulation of a pressure-swirl injector with full-cone spray as the fuel injector ...
+The monopropellant thrusters of the situation control system are a requirement for the development and application of satellites and space capsules in space, which are high-tech and expensive.
+In this paper, the design and simulation of a pressure- swirl injector with full-cone spray as a fuel injector ...
+Read More

 Morteza Farhid; Hossein Beheshti; Masoud Abbaspour; Mohammad Aslanimanesh